Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so baseline is 3.
-The description lists parameter names but adds no additional meaning beyond what the schema already provides.
+The schema covers all parameters with descriptions and enums, so baseline is 3.
+The description merely lists parameter names ('value, from, to') without adding significant meaning beyond what the schema already provides.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.